 This course is designed to provide an effective exercise circuit system to help the student develop overall muscle tone and cardiovascular conditioning.
 Handouts emphasizing the value of developing a total lifetime fitness attitude and optional lectures are available to enhance the student's knowledge of the benefits of a lifetime fitness program.
 This course requires an initial orientation/assessment.
 After the assessment, the class becomes an open lab format by arrangement.
 2 hrs./wk.

 LIFETIME FITNESS II (1CR)

-This course is a continuation and expansion of Lifetime Fitness I. Students will receive additional beneficial information.
-2 hrs. lecture, lab/wk., open lab format by arrangement.
+This course is a continuation and expansion of Lifetime Fitness I. 2 hrs./wk., open lab format by arrangement.

 LIFETIME FITNESS III (1CR)